Slow Living - Values & A Simple Living Plan

 (I've created a Considered Living - Home board over on Pinterest if you are looking for some inspiration for storage ideas, natural cleaning and other ways to simplify at home).

-Towards the end of February I'll detail how I got on making these simple changes and ticking things off on the to-do list.
+Throughout the year I'll detail how I got on making these simple changes and ticking things off on the to-do list.
 Maybe you'd like to work on your values and see how you can include them more in your day-to-day living too?
 I'd love to hear how you get on. x

 Home: Buy and put up wallpaper in bedroom.